We need to develop effective policies and interventions that increase support for care partners of people with dementia around the world.

 Motivation

-By developing polices and interventions to improve the health and wellbeing of people with dementia and of their care partners, we can help the person to live well with dementia and support their ongoing care in the community.
+By developing policies and interventions to improve the health and wellbeing of people with dementia and of their care partners, we can help the person to live well with dementia and support their ongoing care in the community.